danielwanja/activeresource/README.markdown

 ## Flex App

-Copy the flex/bin/activeresource.swc to the lib folder of you application.
+Copy the flex/bin/activeresource.swc to the lib folder of your application.

 ## Declaring the Resources